vliz-be-opsci/mbo-csv-to-json-ld/remote/models/user-guide/overview.md

 This is a metadata publishing tool developed for **Work Package 1 (WP1)** of the [MARCO-BOLO project](https://marcobolo-project.eu/) (MARine COastal BiOdiversity Long-term Observations).
 The tool helps researchers transform marine biodiversity metadata into machine-readable formats that can be discovered and reused by global research catalogs.

+This system demonstrates that comprehensive metadata doesn't require expensive infrastructure - it uses standard tools and automated processing to produce publication-ready, semantically rich outputs that are easily shared across the internet.

 ## Why does this exist?

 The MARCO-BOLO project aims to align with IOC Data Architecture and ensure research outputs are discoverable through the [ODIS Catalog](https://catalog.odis.org/).
 Rather than requiring researchers to learn complex semantic web technologies, this tool provides: